T-boosters: can we trust the sellers’ claims and product reviews?

 As it is shown in the scheme, in the body, about 0.3-0.4 % of testosterone is converted into estradiol.
 The enzyme aromatase catalysis this reaction.
 The activity of aromatase is higher in adipose cells, so no wonder that obese men may often have effeminate forms.
 Estrogen plays an important role in bone, hair, skin, and brain health in men.

 Enzyme 5 alpha-reductase converts about 10% of testosterone into dihydrotestosterone (DHT).
-DHT has a masculine effect on man, increases his sexual desire but also related to the production of excess skin oil and acne.
+DHT has a masculine effect on men, increases their sexual desire but also related to the production of excess skin oil and acne.

 About 40 % of the body’s testosterone is attached to albumin.
 As the body’s need for testosterone rises the hormone releases from the connection and replenishes a fraction of “free testosterone”.
 Albumen attached testosterone plus free testosterone are referred to as “bioavailable testosterone”.